cu-ctcn/Ast10_Communication/README.md

 # Ast10_Communication
-PLXNB1 and other signaling drives a pathologic astrocyte state contributing to cognitive decline in Alzheimer’s Disease
+A systems approach uncovers drivers of the multifocal emergence of an astrocyte state contributing to cognitive decline in Alzheimer’s disease